Procurement Glossary

 Strategic partnerships enable companies to develop decisive competitive advantages and innovation potential through close cooperation with selected suppliers.
 This structured overview shows you how you as a buyer can build successful partnerships and thereby achieve sustainable increases in value for your company.

 In today's globalized business world, strategic partnerships are of crucial importance for the long-term success of a company.
-They represent a close, targeted collaboration between two or more companies that goes beyond normal business relationships.
+They represent a close, targeted cooperation between two or more companies that goes beyond normal business relationships.
 This form of cooperation enables companies to pool their expertise, use resources efficiently and jointly achieve competitive advantages.
 This guide examines the key aspects of strategic partnerships, from the initiation and design to the successful implementation and maintenance of such relationships.

 What is a strategic partnership?

-A strategic partnership in strategic purchasing is a long-term collaboration between a company and one or more suppliers that goes beyond mere business relationships.
+A strategic partnership in strategic Procurement is a long-term collaboration between a company and one or more suppliers that goes beyond mere business relationships.
 It is based on mutual trust, common goals and the intention to achieve competitive advantages through close cooperation.
 Both parties invest in the relationship in order to promote innovation, optimize processes and create sustainable value.

 Core elements of a strategic partnership

-• Significance for modern purchasing
+Significance for modern Procurement

 Strategic partnership: from transactional relationships to strategic alliances